Teach for Literary Arts

 2-3 sample course descriptions (no more than a page each)

 Please send materials in a single Word or PDF document via email to Susan Moore.
-Proposals for online Winter 2021 classes are currently being considered.
+Proposals for online Spring 2021 classes (Late March-May) are currently being considered.
 We offer online classes thorough Zoom or the Wet Ink platform.
 In-person classes will be offered at a later date, in accordance with government guidelines on public gatherings.
-Contact firstname.lastname@example.org or 503-227-2583 ext.
+Contact email@example.com or 503-227-2583 ext.
 107 for more information.

 Teach a Reader’s Seminar

-Literary Arts is currently accepting proposals from instructors/guides for our Delve Readers Seminars for Winter 2021.
+Literary Arts is currently accepting proposals from instructors/guides for our Delve Readers Seminars for Spring 2021.

 Teach for Writers in the Schools